-Time travelling like this is very useful and amazing in its own right, but it there is another major, major difference in StarTools' deconvolution module.
+Time traveling like this is very useful and amazing in its own right, but there is another major, major difference in StarTools' deconvolution module.

 The major difference, is that, because you initiated deconvolution at a later stage, the deconvolution module can take into account how you processed the image after the moment deconvolution should normally have been invoked (e.g. when the data was still linear).
 In a sense, the deconvolution module now has knowledge about a future it should normally never have been privy to.
 Specifically, that future tells it exactly how you stretched and modified every pixel after the time its job should have been done, including pixels' noise components.

 You know what really loves per-pixel noise component statistics like these?
 Deconvolution regularization algorithms!
-A regularization algorithm suppresses the creation of artefacts caused by the deconvolution of - you guessed it - noise grain.
-Now that the deconvolution algorithm knows how noise grain will propagate in the "future", it can take that into account when applying deconvolution at the time when your data is still linear, thereby avoiding a grainy "future".
-It is like going back in time a week and telling yourself the lottery numbers to today's draw.
+A regularization algorithm suppresses the creation of artifacts caused by the deconvolution of - you guessed it - noise grain.
+Now that the deconvolution algorithm knows how noise grain will propagate in the "future", it can take that into account when applying deconvolution at the time when your data is still linear, thereby avoiding a grainy "future", while allowing you to gain more detail.
+It is like going back in time and telling yourself the lottery numbers to today's draw.

 The Bin module puts you in control over the trade-off between resolution, resolved detail and noise.